kidozen/kido-android/README.md

 To get Your Credentials Register at [KidoZen]("http://kidozen.com/")

 ## Requirements
-- API Level 15 or higher.
+- API Level 17 or higher.
 For more information on the Android SDK, [see]("http://developer.android.com/index.html">http://developer.android.com/index.html)
 - To run the code examples, you also need the Android Studio 0.8.1 or above

 ## How to Include the KidoZen SDK for Android in an Existing Application
 The SDK now is packaged as a Gradle project, you can either include the full code or inculde a jar file

-## Adding client library sources in Android Studio
+## Adding client library in Android Studio

 - Create a new Android Project
 - Create a new 'library' folder in your project and copy the SDK folder inside it